Shema

 -- Isaiah 45:18,21-22; 46:9 (NKJV)

-This is what Zechariah believed:
+This is what Zechariah prophesied:

 Trinitarians look at this prophecy and reason that Isaiah was referring to the Godhead and there is only 1 Godhead, but inside the Godhead we have an equal Father and Son.
 However, Isaiah believed that YHVH (translated as "the LORD") Who was speaking is the Father: